oneki/oneki.github.io/docs/auth/010-oidc-server.md

 import TabItem from '@theme/TabItem';

 To authenticate against an OpenID Connect Identity Provider (OIDC IDP), you have to create two routes
-* **a login route**: this route is called by a direct link or following a 401 HTTP Error
+* **a login route/page**: this route is called by a direct link or following a 401 HTTP Error
-* **a login callback route**: this route is called by OIDC IDP after a successfull authentication
+* **a login callback route/page**: this route is called by OIDC IDP after a successfull authentication

 The code is the same for a NextJS App or a Create React App